peacetheboy/EcoPower-Logistics-Project-With-.Net-Core-Web-API/README.md

 ## How to Use This Project
 ### Stakeholders involved in logistics, solar energy systems, and technology integration can benefit from this project by following these steps:

-*Review the README*: Familiarize yourself with the project's goals, objectives, and the role of the CRUD RESTful API.
+*Review the README*: Familiarize yourself with the project's goals, objectives, and the role of the .Net Core Web API.
 *Understand Logistics Processes*: Gain insights into how logistics and solar energy products are managed and delivered using the EcoPower Logistics approach.
 *Explore API Integration*: Understand the significance of API integration and how it improves logistics operations and customer experience.
-*Study the CRUD API*: Review the provided CRUD RESTful API endpoints to understand their functionalities for data management.
+*Study the .Net Core Web API*: Review the provided .Net Core Web API endpoints to understand their functionalities for data management.
 *Implementation*: If you're involved in the technical implementation, refer to the API documentation for integrating the provided endpoints with your systems.